-This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the City and County of San Francisco (the "City") in connection with the issuance of its \$31,065,000 aggregate principal amount of General Obligation Bonds (Branch Library Facilities Improvement Bonds, 2000) Series 2008A (the "Bonds").
-The Bonds are issued pursuant to Resolution No. 389-01, adopted by the Board of Supervisors of the City (the "Board") on May 14, 2001 and approved by the Mayor of the City (the "Mayor") on May 25, 2001, and by Resolution No. 132-08, adopted by the Board on April 1, 2008 and approved by the Mayor on April 3, 2008 (as collectively, the "Resolution").
-The Bonds are issued pursuant to the Government Code of the State of California and the Charter of the City.
+This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the City and County of San Francisco (the "City") in connection with the issuance of its \$232,075,000 aggregate principal amount of City and County of San Francisco General Obligation Refunding Bonds, Series 2008-R1 and its \$39,320,000 aggregate principal amount of City and County of San Francisco Taxable General Obligation Refunding Bonds, Series 2008-R2 (collectively, the "Bonds").
+The Bonds are authorized pursuant to Resolution No. 272-04 (the "Resolution"), adopted by the Board of Supervisors of the City (the "Board") on May 11, 2004 and duly approved by the Mayor of the City (the "Mayor") on May 13, 2004.
+The Bonds are issued pursuant to the Government Code of the State of California and the Charter of the City, and pursuant to a Declaration of Trust executed by the Treasurer of the City as of May 1, 2008.
 The City covenants and agrees as follows: